GluuFederation/docs-oxd-prod/3.1.3/sources/faq/index.md

 ### `oxd-https-extension` does not work because of a PROTECTION error.

-If you see output in the logs similar to what is shown below, it means that the `uma_protection` scope is disabled for dynamic registration on the `oxauth` side.
+If you see an output in the logs similar to what is shown below, it means that the `uma_protection` scope is disabled for dynamic registration on the `oxauth` side.
 Find the `uma_protection` Connect scope property `Allow for dynamic registration`, and make sure it is checked (set to true).
 Find more information about scopes [here](https://gluu.org/docs/ce/3.1.3/admin-guide/openid-connect/#scopes)

 ```